pramnora/raspberrypi/README.md

 SSH, allows one to log in remotely from any other computer inside of your own Network.

 *Method 1...*
-- download Putty
 - Raspberry Terminal: sudo raspi config (allows one to set up SSH)
+- download Putty (allows you to see/operate only the text based terminal)
+- download xming (allows you to see/operated the Windows, as well)

 *Method 2...*
+- Raspberry Terminal: sudo apt-get install xrdp
 - Windows 10 has a built-in software application called: Remote Desktop Connection
-- Raspberry Terminal: sudo apt-get install xrdp

 -----